 We seem to walk a steady path in life.
 We work, love, raise our families.
 The future begins to feel predictable.
 But sudden upheavals—disease, tragedy, and death—are universal.
 One day the world seems to be humming along, and then you suffer a seizure or fall out of an airplane.
 The grand, dramatic event must be endured, but out of the violence and chaos of the plane crash comes a more universal struggle: learning how to exist again in a world that no longer makes sense.
 These jarring disruptions can either shut down the afflicted, or serve as a wake-up call for the human soul

-When Charlie Radford stands before the smoldering wreckage an airliner, he wonders, where do I begin?
+When Charlie Radford stands before the smoldering wreckage, he wonders, where do I begin?
 When Radford searches for evidence to prove the truth regarding the existence of a lone survivor, the Falling Woman, his rational world crumbles.
 I shared similar doubts when I started writing The Falling Woman.
 How would I arrange the pieces of this story?
 How would I make sense of these characters and their complicated worlds?
 What did it all mean?

 The loss of my pilot’s wings eventually led me to writing fiction.
 The Falling Woman has helped me reconstruct a dream.